spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 ## Embed the Stripe payment page using iframe

 By default, the Stripe App payment flow assumes that the payment page is on another domain.
-When a user places an order, they're redirected to the Stripe payment page.
+When users place an order, they're redirected to the Stripe payment page.
 To improve the user experience, you can embed the Stripe payment page directly into your website as follows:

 1. Create or update `src/Pyz/Zed/Payment/PaymentConfig.php` with the following configuration: